SteveJustin1963/tec-SCOPE/README.md

 **Title: DIY Guide: Controlling Your Dobsonian Telescope (circa 1965) with the tec1 Z80 SBC (circa 1985), Motors, and Optical Encoders**

-my cheap ($35) Truss Tube Dobson 200mm F5 telescope
+Attention stargazers and tech enthusiasts!
+Elevate your stargazing game by harnessing the power of a Z80 Single Board Computer (SBC) to control your Dobsonian telescope with motors and optical encoders.
+Say farewell to manual adjustments and embrace precision at your fingertips.
+Imagine upgrading from a horse-drawn carriage to an electric car; that's the leap in efficiency and precision you'll experience.
+With a Z80 SBC, you're not just observing the stars; you're commanding them effortlessly.
+Our DIY guide guarantees seamless integration and optimal performance, ensuring even novices can transform their telescope into a state-of-the-art marvel.
+Moreover, dive into the world of Forth MINT, a powerful programming language, to customize your telescope's functionality with ease.
+So, seize the moment, ignite your Z80 SBC, and embark on an unparalleled astronomical journey.
+Happy stargazing!

+\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+work in progress

+first we need a cheap telescope, this came up on guntree for $35, its a truss-tube Dobson telescope, it has a 200mm mirror and one meter length making it a F5, F/ number is a measure of the speed and clarity of the optical system.
+It is the ratio of the focal distance to the aperture size.

 ![image](https://user-images.githubusercontent.com/58069246/210939819-5d845b3c-116c-424e-b404-cfd4097ebc1e.png)

-Hey there, stargazers and tech enthusiasts!
-Ever wondered how you can take your stargazing experience to the next level?
-Well, hold onto your tec1 because we're about to dive into the exciting world of controlling your Dobsonian telescope using a the tec1 Z80 Single Board Computer (SBC), with motors, and optical encoders.
-Buckle up for a journey through the cosmos with a touch of DIY tech wizardry!

-Let's face it, gazing at the stars has always been mesmerizing.
-But what if we told you that you can now control your telescope with the power of a Z80 SBC?
-That's right!
-Say goodbye to manual adjustments and hello to precision control at your fingertips.

-Comparatively speaking, traditional telescopes are like driving a horse-drawn carriage in the age of electric cars.
-They get the job done, but why settle for mediocrity when you can have precision and efficiency?
-It's like upgrading from a flip phone to a smartphone - once you experience the difference, there's no going back.

-Think of your old telescope as a trusty steed, reliable but limited in its capabilities.
-Now, imagine upgrading it with the power of a Z80 SBC.
-It's like going from riding a horse to flying a spaceship!
-With a Z80 SBC, you're not just observing the stars; you're commanding them.

-Still not convinced?
-Picture this: You're out in the backyard, gazing up at the night sky.
-With a traditional telescope, you'd spend precious minutes fiddling with knobs and dials to get the perfect view.
-But with a Z80 SBC-powered telescope, it's as easy as pressing a button.
-Who wouldn't want to make stargazing effortless and fun?

-Now, let's get down to the nitty-gritty.
-By integrating a Z80 SBC into your telescope setup, you gain unprecedented control and accuracy.
-Optical encoders ensure precise positioning, while motors allow for smooth and silent movement.
-It's like having a digital assistant for your stargazing adventures!

-Rest assured, fellow astronomers, we've done our homework.
-Our DIY guide is the culmination of extensive research and testing to ensure optimal performance.
-With our step-by-step instructions, even novice tech enthusiasts can transform their Dobsonian telescope into a state-of-the-art marvel.

-But wait, there's more!
-We're not just stopping at hardware upgrades; we're diving into the world of software too.
-With the new Forth MINT, a powerful programming language known for its simplicity and efficiency, you can unleash the full potential of your tec1 Z80 SBC-powered telescope.
-From motor control to data processing, Forth MINT empowers you to customize your telescope's functionality with ease.

-So, what are you waiting for?
-Grab your tools, fire up your Z80 SBC, and embark on an astronomical journey like never before.
-With a bit of DIY spirit, the power of modern technology, and the versatility of Forth MINT, the cosmos is yours to explore.
-Happy stargazing, everyone!

-///////////////////////////////////

-work in progress